SAP-samples/teched2023-IN265/README.md

 ## Description

 An event-driven architecture is a software architecture using events as the core means for interaction between its software components.
-This includes capture, communication, processing, and persistence of events.
-Event-driven architectures represent an architectural approach and aren’t based on a specific programming language.
+One of the main components of an EDA are Event Brokers.
+SAP's flagship event broker is SAP Integration Suite, advanced event mesh.

-In this session we will get a broad understanding of EDAs in an SAP context.
+In this session we will take a deep dive into SAP Integration Suite, advanced event mesh.

 ## Overview

 SAP Integration Suite, advanced event mesh is a fully managed event streaming and management service that enables enterprise-wide and enterprise-grade event-driven architecture.
 It is a full blown, general purpose Event Mesh.
 AEM offers enterprise-grade performance, reliability, security and governance.
 It scales to very large use cases – and very means very very very in this case.

+- Advanced Event Mesh is a distributed mesh of event brokers that can be deployed across environments, both in the cloud and on-premise
+- It offers a full purpose set of eventing services covering all relevant use cases
+- AEM supports event streaming, event management and event monitoring
+- Brokers fully scale as required and come in T-shirt sizes to perfectly fit different needs

 ![Pic 1](/./images/IN265-2.png)

-This session allows you to get an end-to-end impression of event-driven architecture hands-on.
-Starting from the event source, you will follow the flow of outbound events via the event broker to the event consumer.

-As an event source we will use SAP S/4HANA Cloud and SAP S/4HANA.
-SAP Integration Suite, advanced event mesh will be our event broker, and events are consumed by an HTML/JS based event consumer.

-The session will be broad rather than deep, with the goal to provide a highspeed end-to-end experience, with a specific focus on SAP Integration Suite, advanced event mesh.
-You will be able to experience basic and advanced features of it.

-During the free flow part towards the end you can use the HTML/JS based event consumer and an HTML/JS based event producer to try out different features of SAP Integration Suite, advanced event mesh.

-Features touched, some just shortly, some in more detail, include:
+SAP Integration Suite, advanced event mesh features touched, some just shortly, some in more detail, include:

-- SAP S/4HANA Cloud standard notification events
-- SAP S/4HANA Event-Enablement Add-On Events
-- SAP Business Accelerator Hub
 - SAP Integration Suite, advanced event mesh queues
 - SAP Integration Suite, advanced event mesh Cluster Manager
 - SAP Integration Suite, advanced event mesh Mesh Manager